ECronin1973/pands-project/README.md

 11. Writing readme.md files on Github (https://help.github.com/en/articles/basic-writing-and-formatting-syntax)

 ### Other Repositories were researched on the world wide web and viewed as to their approach to researching the Fishers Iris Dataset.
 The following are repositories viewed
-12. Analysis of the Fisher's Iris Dataset by Geetha Karthikesan , 2019 [Link to Project PDF] (GitHub - geetharamson/Fisher-s-Iris-Dataset)
+12. Analysis of the Fisher's Iris Dataset by Geetha Karthikesan , 2019 (https://github.com/geetharamson/Fisher-s-Iris-Dataset))
-13. Analysis of the Fisher's Iris Dataset by Ian McLoughlin, 2019  [Link to Project PDF ](https://github.com/ianmcloughlin/project-pands/raw/master/project.pdf )
+13. Analysis of the Fisher's Iris Dataset by Ian McLoughlin, 2019 (https://github.com/ianmcloughlin/project-pands/raw/master/project.pdf )
-14. Analysis of the Fisher's Iris Dataset by Gabriel Mulligan, 2019  [Link to Project PDF ](GitHub - gabrielmulligan/fishersirisdataset: An analysis of Fisher's Iris Dataset)
+14. Analysis of the Fisher's Iris Dataset by Gabriel Mulligan, 2019 (https://github.com/gabrielmulligan/fishersirisdataset)
-15. Analysis of the Fisher's Iris Dataset by “Willie2511”, 2020  [Link to Project PDF ](GitHub - Willie2511/Fishers-Iris-Project: Fisher's Iris Dataset)
+15. Analysis of the Fisher's Iris Dataset by “Willie2511”, 2020 (https://github.com/Willie2511/Fishers-Iris-Project)